gem/oq-irmt-qgis/svir/help/source/04_load_indicators_from_platform.rst

     Layer attribute table

-Figure :ref:`fig-attribute-table` shows the attribute table of a sample vector layer compiled and downloaded within the IRMT.
+:numref:`fig-attribute-table` shows the attribute table of a sample vector layer compiled and downloaded within the IRMT.
 Note that for some countries the values of indicators might be unavailable (or NULL).
 When the tool downloads the socioeconomic data, a project definition is automatically built taking into